Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 We are the data controllers responsible for your personal data processed via the Site.

-Please note that depending on which Citadel entity you contract with in relation to the Services, or to which Citadel entity you apply for a job, other Citadel group companies or companies managed by Citadel may also be data controllers responsible for your personal data processed in relation to the Services.
+Please note that depending on which Citadel entity you contract with in relation to the Services, or to which Citadel entity you apply for a job, other Citadel group companies or companies managed by Citadel (the “Citadel Group”) may also be data controllers responsible for your personal data processed in relation to the Services.

-Our primary goal in collecting personal data from you may be: (i) to verify your identity; (ii) to help us deliver the Services; (iii) to develop new products or Services and conduct analysis to enhance current products and Services; (iv) to review the usage and operations of the Site (and related Citadel digital channels, including Citadel social media channels) and to improve its content; (v) to provide you with customised Site content and site experience (including on related Citadel digital channels, including Citadel social media channels); (vi) to carry out requests made by you on the Site or in relation to Services; (vii) to investigate or settle inquiries or disputes; (vi) to comply with any applicable law, court order, other judicial process, or the requirements of any relevant regulator; (vii) to enforce our agreements with you; (viii) to protect the rights, property or safety of us or third parties, including our other clients and users of the Site or Services; (ix) to provide support for the provision of Services; (x) for recruitment, talent management, brand building, company communications, employment and academic trading program administration purposes; and (xi) to use as otherwise required or permitted by law.
+Our primary goal in collecting personal data from you may be: (i) to verify your identity; (ii) to help us deliver the Services; (iii) to develop new products or Services and conduct analysis to enhance current products and Services; (iv) to review the usage and operations of the Site (and related Citadel digital channels, including Citadel social media channels) and to improve its content; (v) to provide you with customised Site content and Site experience (including on related Citadel digital channels, including Citadel social media channels); (vi) to carry out requests made by you on the Site or in relation to Services; (vii) to investigate or settle inquiries or disputes; (vi) to comply with any applicable law, court order, other judicial process, or the requirements of any relevant regulator; (vii) to enforce our agreements with you; (viii) to protect our rights, property or safety or third parties, including our other clients and users of the Site or Services; (ix) to provide support for the provision of Services; (x) for recruitment, talent management, brand building, company communications, employment and academic trading program administration purposes; and (xi) to use as otherwise required or permitted by law.

 To undertake these goals we may process the following personal data: